KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 ## The TL;DR version
 If you just want to get this installed and running without exhaustive explanation, follow these steps.
 This assumes you know what you are doing and just want the high-level info.
 The longer version with deeper explanation follows in the next section.

-1) Spin up an AWS t2.xlarge instance (or any server with 4vCPUs, 16Gb RAM, 300Gb Hard Drive)
+1) Spin up an AWS t2.xlarge (or larger)instance (or any server with at least 4vCPUs, 16Gb RAM, 300Gb Hard Drive)

 2) Install Rocky linux 9

-3) Update the OS and disable PostFix if needed
+3) Update the OS and disable Postfix if needed

 ```console
 sudo dnf clean all